Sage-Bionetworks/portalsDocs/articles/provenance.md

 <img src="/assets/images/Prov_web_screenshot.png" align="right">

 Provenance is a concept describing the origin of something; in Synapse it is used to describe the connections between workflow steps that derive a particular file of results.
 Data analysis often involves multiple steps to go from a raw data file to a finished analysis.
 Synapse’s Provenance Tools allow users to keep track of each step involved in an analysis, and share those steps with other users.
-Synapse provides capabilities for tracking the relationship between digital assets (e.g. data, code, analytical results), regardless of the computing location on which the steps are executed.

 On the right is a Synapse visualization of provenance relationships involved in creation of the file at the bottom: "pc_cases_DGE.R".
 To recapitulate this file, you can retrieve the elements from an upstream step and execute the same actions.